Home Warranty Options: A Complete Guide to Your Coverage Choices

 Existing Homeowners

 Homeowners with systems approaching or past 10 years of age gain the most value from a home warranty.
-If your HVAC, water heater, or plumbing is nearing the end of its useful life, the cost of a plan ($350–$900/year) is minor compared to a single major repair bill.
-However, if your home's systems are fairly new and still covered by manufacturer warranties, you may be better served by a more targeted plan or alternative approach.
+If your HVAC, water heater, or plumbing is nearing the end of its useful life, the cost of a plan ($350 to $900 per year) is minor compared to a single major repair bill.
+However, if your home's systems are fairly new and still covered by manufacturer warranties, the math is typically marginal-to-negative, and you may be better served by a more targeted plan.

 Home Sellers

-Sellers can offer a home warranty as a buyer incentive — making their listing more attractive without significant out-of-pocket cost.
-A home warranty when buying a house is a common negotiating tool that signals confidence in the property's condition and reduces buyer hesitation.
+Sellers can offer a home warranty as a buyer incentive, making their listing more attractive without significant out-of-pocket cost.
+A home warranty is a common negotiating tool that signals confidence in the property's condition and reduces buyer hesitation.
+Most plans are transferable to new owners, which adds another selling point.

 Landlords